Engaging Aboriginal and Torres Strait Islander people in guideline development

 1. Consider whether the guideline topic is a priority issue and/or has specific implications for Aboriginal and Torres Strait Islander Peoples

-If initial investigations suggest it is a priority topic with specific implications for Aboriginal and Torres Strait Islander Peoples — for example, implications related to achieving equity of health outcomes — NHMRC recommends appointing an Aboriginal and/or Torres Strait Islander person as the chair or co-chair of the guideline development group (see Case study 1 in the downloadable attachment).
+If initial scoping investigations and consultation with peak bodies suggest the topic has specific implications for Aboriginal and Torres Strait Islander Peoples — for example, implications related to achieving equity of health outcomes — NHMRC suggests appointing an Aboriginal and/or Torres Strait Islander person as the chair or co-chair of the guideline development group.
+This is in addition to other Aboriginal and Torres Strait Islander representatives.
+A general principle should be - the greater the implications for a specific group, the greater the need for engagement, involvement and leadership from that group (see Case study 1 in the downloadable attachment).

 If you are developing guidelines about a general health issue that may also impact Aboriginal and Torres Strait Islander Peoples, then at least two Aboriginal and Torres Strait Islander representatives should be included on the development group.
 Doing this makes it easier for members of a non-dominant group to have a voice.